timabell/schema-explorer/README.md

 `./sdv-linux-x64 mssql "server=sdv-adventureworks.database.windows.net;user id=sdvRO;password=Startups 4 the rest of us;database=AdventureWorksLT" 80 0.0.0.0`

+# Example databases

 Download an example sqlite db from http://chinookdatabase.codeplex.com/ - extract `Chinook_Sqlite_AutoIncrementPKs.sqlite` from the zip and point sdv at it.
 Ignore all the build and sql files, you don't need them.

+# Sql Server

+See https://github.com/denisenkom/go-mssqldb/blob/master/README.md for a list of supported connectionString parameters and formats.

+# Sqlite

+Just needs a path

+# No Warranty

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,